AlexanderPaulStevens/AlexanderPaulStevens.github.io/counterfactuals/index.md

 layout: page
 show-avatar: True
 ---
-# Counterfactual Explanations in Process Outcome Prediction
+# Generating Feasible and Plausible Counterfactual Explanations for Outcome Prediction of Business Processes

 More information coming soon.